bharris12/multiscale_brain/README.md

 All of the analysis was done in either python3 or R. An overview of the python3 environment is in `python_requirements.txt`.
 In the repository  `r_session_info.yaml` describes the R environment.

+Most scripts are run on the command line and include command line arguments to change parameters.
+In general scripts are run on a per dataset basis.
+Datasets are referenced using a name and then the programs rely on a dictionary that is stored in a file to map the location of the Andata File and cluster annotation info.
+A few scripts, mainly related to the Network Performance section are used in the notebooks.

 ## Data
 Data to recapitulate these results can be aquired from [The NEMO archive](https://assets.nemoarchive.org/dat-ch1nqb7)